louisabraham/MarsRover/README.md

 # Bot for the [NASA Mars Rover Game](https://mars.nasa.gov/gamee-rover/)

 Autonomous cars are a subject of growing interest.
-Here we try to pilot a 2D Mars rover :)
+Here we try to pilot a 2D Mars Rover in **real time** :)

 ## Interface